Freight Shipping from Fayetteville to Long Beach

 How much does it cost to ship freight from Fayetteville to Long Beach?

-Full truckload (FTL) rates from Fayetteville, AR to Long Beach, CA currently range from $3,821-$4,709 for a standard dry van load over the 1,777-mile route.
+Full truckload (FTL) rates from Fayetteville, AR to Long Beach, CA currently range $3,821-$4,709 (roughly $2.18-$2.66 per mile over 1,777 miles).
 LTL shipments typically cost $1,177-$1,910 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fayetteville to Long Beach?